parchambault59/Train-performance-monitoring/README.md

 objective is to monitor trains performance over time

-feel free to have a look and provide feedback!
+feel free to download dashboard and dive into my wiki!